 Protections for Anti-Money-Laundering Whistleblowers

 As with other whistleblower laws, it is always in a whistleblower’s best interest to consult an attorney before reporting an act of money laundering or related fraud.
-Among the many good reasons to do so, retaining counsel gives the whistleblower the opportunity to maintain their anonymity as the case is being investigated and potentially litigated.
+Among the many good reasons to do so, retaining counsel allows the whistleblower to maintain their anonymity as the case is being investigated and potentially litigated.
 By consulting with experienced whistleblower counsel at Hagens Berman, potential whistleblowers can maximize their protections and explore as many options as possible, including joint submissions to the Department of Justice, the SEC, and other agencies.

 Remaining anonymous is often an attractive proposition for whistleblowers due to the potential for employer and industry-wide retaliation.
 But it’s important to know that the Anti-Money Laundering Act also bars employers from retaliating against whistleblowers.
 Prohibited activities include demoting, suspending, firing, blacklisting or harassing an employee for shedding light on financial wrongdoing – even if the employee reports the issue internally before considering other legal options.
-Should an employer choose to violate this provision, the whistleblower is entitled to reinstatement, double back pay and other compensatory damages – provided they first file a complaint with the Department of Labor, which the law requires.
+Should an employer choose to violate this provision, the whistleblower is entitled to reinstatement, double back pay, and other compensatory damages — provided they first file a complaint with the Department of Labor, which the law requires.

 Tips for Anti-Money-Laundering Whistleblowers

-Once a potential whistleblower becomes aware of information regarding money laundering activity committed by their employer or another company (whistleblowers are not restricted to reporting on their employer) it is imperative to speak first with experienced counsel.
+Once a potential whistleblower becomes aware of information regarding money laundering activity committed by their employer or another company (whistleblowers are not restricted to reporting on their employer), it is imperative to speak first with experienced counsel.
 Timing is of the essence.
 Being the first to report new information to the government – and the information must be “original” – increases the likelihood that the government will investigate the whistleblower complaint.
 Conversely, if whistleblowers delay reporting, they run the risk of someone else reporting the same information first and better positioning themselves for a reward in the event of a successful legal action.

 Top Whistleblower Law Firm